-To sum it up, the question “how to prepare MIS report in Excel” is answered here elaborately with two examples.
-One is done with a Pivot table, and Surface chart, and another is done with a Pie chart and a Bar chart.
+To sum it up, the question of how to prepare an MIS report in Excel is answered here elaborately with two examples.
+One is done with a Pivot table and Surface chart, and another is done with a Pie chart and a Bar chart.
 Both of them use real-life data.

 For this problem, a workbook is available for download where you can practice these examples.

 Feel free to ask any questions or feedback through the comment section.